 For legitimate business and professional reasons, KPMG International has created, will continue to create, and will maintain, systems and applications that contain Personal Data about KPMG Personnel (and, where applicable, their immediate family members) and Clients, suppliers, contractors and business associates.
 These systems and applications are part of the shared electronic communications, knowledge management, and information technology environments of the KPMG Firms and are used to share this Personal Data between KPMG Firms to the extent permitted by law and applicable professional standards.

 VI.
 Complaints, Questions and Additional Information

-We will acknowledge your email within 14 days and seek to resolve your concern within one month of receipt.
+We will acknowledge your email and seek to resolve your concern within one month of receipt.
 Where the concern is complex or we have a large volume of concerns, we will notify you that the concern will take longer than one month to resolve, and we will seek to resolve your concern within three months of the concern being first raised.